dpgaspar/Flask-AppBuilder/README.rst

         - Role based permissions.
         - Authentication based on OpenID and Database (Planning LDAP).
   - Views and Widgets
 	- Auto menu generator.
-		- Various view widgets like, lists, master-detail, list of thumbnails.
+	- Various view widgets: lists, master-detail, list of thumbnails etc
 	- Select2, Datepicker, DateTimePicker
 	- Menu with icons
-		- Google charts with automatic group by's.
+	- Google charts with automatic group by.
   - Forms
 	- Auto Create, Remove, Add, Edit and Show from Database Models
 	- Labels and descriptions for each field
 	- Image and File support for upload and database field association.
 It will handle everything for you.
-		- Field set's for Form's (Django style).
+	- Field sets for Form's (Django style).
   - i18n
 	- Support for multi-language via Babel (still not working in package form)
   - Bootstrap 3.0.0 CSS and js, with Select2 and DatePicker

 Instalation